yflyl613/yflyl613.github.io/_pages/about.md

 <h1 class='header'>Projects</h1>
 <h3 class='subheader'><span class='date'>2021.05 - 2023.02</span><a target="_blank" href='https://luna.bdaa.pro/'>Intelligent Educational Knowledge Graph (LUNA)</a></h3>
 <ul class='my_ul'>
-<li>Aiming to analyze massive multi-modal educational resources and provide intelligent education services.</li>
+<li>Aiming to gather, standardize, and analyze massive multi-modal educational resources on the Internet and provide various intelligent education services for students and teachers.</li>
 <li>In charge of the educational resources search system and the test paper analysis service.</li>
 <li>Empowered the recall and ranking pipeline of the search system with pre-trained language models.</li>
 </ul>